 The home’s fine features and ahead-of-its-time amenities reflect the trailblazing spirit of the organization that makes the building its home.
-The marble pillars that grace the front of the structure were hewn in Italy and transported by ship and train to Dallas.
+The granite pillars that grace the front of the structure were hewn in Vermont and transported by train to Dallas.
 They were so heavy that a special wagon had to be constructed to carry them and it required twenty horses to pull each pillar.
 Inside, there are hand carved moldings in each room and mother-of-pearl is inlaid on doors and windows throughout.

 There is oak paneling in the foyer and the dining room is paneled with mahogany.
 Upon entering the home, the visitor is greeted by a striking triple wide staircase.
 On the landing is a massive ten-foot-tall Tiffany-style window with vibrantly colored glass depicting a grape arbor.
-The original light fixtures remain throughout the house.
+Many original light fixtures remain throughout the house.
 As there was no power company in Dallas in 1904, a large generator provided electricity.
 The home boasts seven fireplaces, each of a unique design.
 The fireplace in the library is particularly unusual.
 When the family was traveling in Europe, they saw a large bell that they fancied.
-They purchased it, cut it in two and made the hood of the fireplace from half the bell.
+They fashioned the hood of the library fireplace on the design of the bell.